Forza Motorsport 2: Development and marketing

 The American Le Mans series, seen here during Northeast Grand Prix 2007, was added for Forza Motorsport 2.

 The Microsoft Xbox 360 Wireless Racing Wheel was developed in alongside Forza Motorsport 2 and is designed to work with the game.
 Professional racers playtested the wheel to aid the development in trying to achieve realistic features and settings.
 Forza Motorsport 2 features force feedback with the use of the Xbox 360 Wireless Racing Wheel.
-Forza 2 runs at 60 frames per second in 720p resolution (HD), with replays running at 30 frames per second to accommodate additional after-effects.
+Forza 2 runs at 60 frames per second in 720p resolution (HD), with menus and replays running at 30 frames per second to accommodate additional after-effects for the latter.

 The Forza Motorsport 2 audio team set out to create a more realistic soundtrack that improves gameplay, immerses the player, and changes with car customization.
 They recorded actual cars on dynos with an array of microphones.
 To implement the audio, they matched the sample loops to engine speeds and used DSP techniques to enhance the sound.
 Additional recording was done on turbochargers, superchargers, straight-cut gears, tires, and collisions.

 On August 1, 2007, the first downloadable content for the game was released, the "Nissan Tournament Pack", free of charge.
 It featured three Nissan cars.
 A second downloadable content was also made available containing a paintable Peugeot 908 race car.
 On September 21, 2007, the "September Car Pack" was released, containing 11 individual cars.
 On October 26, 2007, the "Motegi Track Pack" was released, featuring a new downloadable track, Twin Ring Motegi.
 The track is playable in the form of four variations, including three road courses and an oval.
 On December 7, 2007, two packs of downloadable content were released, the first being the Road America track and the second being the "December Car Pack" featuring 11 cars.
 On March 19, 2008, the "March Car Pack" was made released, in the form of 13 individual cars.
 Download content for Forza Motorsport 2 is no longer supported.

 Forza Motorsport 2 was released in three editions: the Regular edition, the Limited Collector's Edition and the Platinum Hits edition.
 The Limited Edition features a 157-page booklet containing insider details on the game as well as tips on how to obtain the game's Achievements.
 Car manufacturer detail is also provided along with three Limited Collector's Edition-exclusive cars.
 The three cars are the Subaru Impreza S204, Saleen S281E, and Challenge Stradale.
 Various online game stores also offered a bonus code to unlock the Nissan 350Z featured on promotional pictures with preorder purchase.
 The Limited Collector's Edition was available in Australia, Asia, Canada and Europe, but not in the United States.
 A special edition titled Forza Motorsport 2 Platinum Hits was released for the North American market on August 19, 2008.
 This edition includes a bonus disc containing the cars and tracks available as downloadable content at the time of its release, the cars of the Limited Collector's Edition and the Nissan 350Z originally offered as a preorder bonus.